 1) They don't count towards your personal savings allowance

-Up until recently, if you had money held in a savings account, you had to pay income tax on any interest you earned.
+Up until April 2016, if you had money held in a savings account, you had to pay income tax on any interest you earned.
 In comparison, interest earned in cash ISAs has always been tax-free.

-HOWEVER, as of April 6, 2016, basic rate taxpayers can earn £1,000 of savings interest a year in ANY savings account tax-free, while higher rate taxpayers can earn £500.
+However, thanks to the introduction of the personal savings allowance, basic rate taxpayers can earn £1,000 of savings interest a year in any savings account tax-free, while higher rate taxpayers can earn £500.

 This means ISAs might not seem so attractive.
-But the big advantage they have is that any interest you earn from an ISA won't count towards this new personal savings allowance, so it's still worth saving in one, particularly if you have a lot of savings or are a higher rate taxpayer.
+But the big advantage they have is that any interest you earn from an ISA won't count towards your personal savings allowance, so it's still worth saving in one, particularly if you have a lot of savings or are a higher rate taxpayer.
 You can find out more about the personal savings allowance in our article.

 If you invest in a stocks and shares ISA, any profits you make will be free of Capital Gains Tax (CGT), which would be payable if you invested outside an ISA.